ai-nishant/express-mongo/README.md

 Note : change the path of mongo db server in .env file for error free run.

+`Database dump can be found in database folder or use following api to generate`

 In order to the insert the dummy records :